elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 end
 ```

-Could we say the `user` in the second clause does not have the `age` field?
+Can we say the `user` in the second clause does not have the `age` field?
 No, we can't, because the first clause only matches if age is greater than or equal to 21.
-So the second clause will still match users with lower age.
-This means we must check distinguish between "surely accepted clauses" and "potentially accepted clauses".
+So the second clause will still match users with a lower age.
+This means we must distinguish between "surely accepted clauses" and "potentially accepted clauses".

 Finally, we will ship a third release candidate, which enables type inference for function calls across your dependencies.
 In the current release candidate, Elixir can infer types from function calls, but such inference only applies to modules from Elixir's standard library.
 Take the following code: